How to Make Crispy, Juicy Smash Burgers at Home

 Can I make smash burgers on an outdoor grill?

 Yes!
 Place your Baking Steel Original directly on your grill grates, preheat for 15-20 minutes on high, and smash your burgers right on the steel.
-You get the same incredible crust with the added benefit of outdoor cooking and subtle smoky flavor.

 What temperature should I cook smash burgers?

-Cook smash burgers at 500-550°F on a preheated griddle or steel.
-This high heat is crucial for creating the Maillard reaction, which gives smash burgers their signature crispy, lacy edges and deep flavor.
+Cook smashburgers at 500-550°F on a preheated griddle or steel.
+This high heat is crucial for creating the Maillard reaction, which gives smashburgers their signature crispy, lacy edges and deep flavor.

 How long do you cook smash burgers on each side?

-Cook smash burgers for 60-90 seconds on the first side, until the edges are deeply browned and crispy.
+Cook smashburgers for 60-90 seconds on the first side, until the edges are deeply browned and crispy.
 Flip, add cheese, and cook for another 30-45 seconds to melt the cheese and finish cooking.

 What's the best beef ratio for smash burgers?

-80/20 ground beef is the best ratio for smash burgers.
+80/20 ground beef is the best ratio for smashburgers.
 The 20% fat content is essential for creating a juicy burger and crispy edges.
-Leaner beef will result in a drier, less flavorful burger.
+The fat renders out and fries the edges as the burger cooks.

 How do you get crispy edges on smash burgers?